microsoft/PowerApps-Samples/dataverse/orgsvc/C#/ShareRecordUsingAccessTeam/README.md

 This sample shows how to allow access to a record using an access team.
 All members of the team receive the same access to the record as is granted to the team.

-This sample requires additional users that are not in your system.
-Create the required users manually in **Office 365** in order to run the sample without any errors.
-For this sample create a user profile **as is** shown below.
+This sample requires additional users that may not exist in your system.
+Create the required users manually in **Office 365** or Azure AD (as appropriate) in order to run the sample without any errors.
+For this sample, create two licensed user profiles as shown below.

 **First Name**: Nancy<br/>
 **Last Name**: Anderson<br/>